How to spot diaper rash

-You can often quickly detect nappy rash by looking for these effects:
+You can often quickly detect diaper rash by looking for these effects:

 - Your baby’s bottom and upper thighs can become red and moist